 Tension the chain by turning the wheel down (+).
+The chain should be tensioned until it does not sag from the underside of the bar.

 The chain is correctly tensioned when it does not sag from the underside of the bar, but can still be turned easily by hand.
 Hold up the bar tip and tighten the bar knob by turning the knob clockwise.